If you are new to the grilling world, then you might not understand the difference between a griddle and a grill.

-The foods you cook with an appliance like a charcoal grill is different from that of a griddle plate.
+The foods you cook with an appliance like a charcoal grill are different from that of a griddle plate.

 Flat griddles are most typically used for cooking breakfast items like scrambled eggs and toast, but it also works great for burgers and hot sandwiches.

-There is use for a griddle in almost every country:
+There is a use for a griddle in almost every country: